arandilopez/has_secure_whatever/README.md

 Add encrypted attributes to your rails models and keep data safe in database, then get them back as normal text

-**WARNING:** THIS PLUGIN IS NOT MEANT TO BE A REPLACEMENT OF RAILS' `has_secure_password`, THIS PLUGIN MUST NOT BE USED TO AUTHENTICATE USERS, AND/OR SHOULD NOT BE USED TO SAVE USERS PASSWORDS.
+**WARNING:** THIS PLUGIN IS NOT A REPLACEMENT OF RAILS' `has_secure_password`, THIS PLUGIN MUST NOT BE USED TO AUTHENTICATE USERS, AND/OR SHOULD NOT BE USED TO SAVE USERS PASSWORDS.

 ## Installation
 Add this line to your application's Gemfile: